climbingandcoding/engi-1331-matlab/WorkshopContent/README.md

-Each week folder contains two class folders.
+Each 'Week##' folder contains two 'Class##' folders.

-The content in the two class folders roughly follows the content presented in the main class.
+The content in the two 'Class##' folders roughly follows the content presented in the main class.

 You can follow along the main class using this material as additional practice.